42Zavattas/generator-bangular/README.md

     yo bangular:style <name>

 **Inject**: If true, an `@import` will be added to the main *app.scss* file to add the style to your app.
-In case you have a weird workflow, you can specify the location of your new imports by adding a `// imports` in the file.
+You can specify the location of your new imports by adding a `// imports` in the file.

 The **name** parameter is required.
 This will create a new `.scss` file in he `client/styles/` folder.